Dworcowa Street: Tenement at 88

 A restaurateur at then Bahnhofstraße 55, Emil Geste, sold in 1899 the tenement to Clara and Reinhold Rosente, wine and delicatessen merchands, who owned already the adjoining house at Nr.54 (corner with Śniadecki Street).

 The facade reflects nicely Neo-Renaissance style: symmetry of the ensemble (balconies disposition, gates locations), specific decoration of openings per level (pediments with Acanthus or bare).
 It incorporates somehow Neo-Baroque elements, for instance in the wrought iron balustrade of balconies, or the top curved gable.
 Worth noticeable is the door gate, delicately adorned, as well as the Hermes figure overlooking the entry.
+A thorough renovation was performed in 2025.